ArmandoGagliardo/MLCode/MachineLearning/README.md

 # Machine Learning Multi-Language Code Extraction & Training System

-A production-ready system for extracting code from GitHub repositories and training ML models across 7 programming languages, with advanced quality filtering, cloud storage integration, and automated training pipeline.
+A system for extracting code from GitHub repositories and training ML models across 7 programming languages, with advanced quality filtering, cloud storage integration, and automated training pipeline.

+> **📊 Project Status: Development (v0.8 - 80% Complete)**
+> Core extraction and training pipelines are functional.
+Some features are experimental.
+> See [Project Status](#-project-status) below for details.

 > **🎉 NEW: Complete Training Pipeline Implemented!**
 > Train ML models with your extracted data in 30 minutes.
 See [SISTEMA_COMPLETO.md](SISTEMA_COMPLETO.md) for full details.

 ## ✨ Features